Lab members

 Ph.D. student

-Jeff is a PhD student in Biological Sciences.
+Jeff is a Ph.D. student in Biological Sciences.
 His research explores the challenges and tradeoffs that limbless reptiles experience when feeding in an arboreal environment.
 Jeff earned his BS in biology from University of Maryland Eastern Shore and his masters from Emporia State University studying the influence of temperature on the constriction performance of corn snakes.

 Undergraduates